Saturday, December 18, 2021

 old castles crumble

-beneath the grime
+beneath the grime.

 Silent cries

-fill the night
+fill the night—

-birds in motion
+birds in motion,

-caged and in prisoned
+caged and imprisoned

-with invisible bars collide
+where invisible bars collide.

-ballads and ditties embrace
+while ballads and ditties embrace.

-Vespers whisper
+Vespers whisper:

-Come save us
+Come save us now

 from this

-storm of mine
+storm of mine.

 By: Bernice Bowling